vitaly-plaschev/spring-examples-2024/HW8/tech-services/README.md

 Please refer to settings described at docker-compose.yml

 - Please note pgadmin settings:
-In order to pgadmin for DB located at docker during connection create add following at:
+In order to pgadmin been able address DB located at docker, please add following at creation of connection:
 $hostname/address: host.docker.internal

 2. Please refer to DB structure at sql files (data.sql, scheme.sql) located at: